Covered Electronic Waste Recycling Fee Guide

-Manufacturers are required to let retailers know which of their products have been identified as CEDs.
+Manufacturers are required to tell retailers which of their products have been identified as CEDs.
 New products may be identified by the DTSC and added to the regulations after they have been tested.
-Any new CEDs identified by DTSC and added to the regulations will become subject to the fee effective July 1st, of the following year in which the new CEDs were added to the regulations.
+Any new CEDs identified by DTSC and added to the regulations will become subject to the fee effective July 1, of the following year.
 For more information, contact the manufacturer or DTSC.

-The DTSC does not classify smartphones with LCD screens greater than four inches as CEDs.
-Alternatively, cell phones, including smartphones with screen sizes greater than four inches, are subject to a statutorily mandated collection and recycling program pursuant to the 2004 Cell Phone Recycling Act, Chapter 8.6 of Part 3 of Division 30 of the Public Resources Code.
+DTSC does not classify smartphones with LCD screens greater than four inches as CEDs.
+Alternatively, cell phones, including smartphones with screen sizes greater than four inches, are subject to a statutorily mandated collection and recycling program pursuant to the Cell Phone Recycling Act of 2004 (Chapter 8.6 of Part 3 of Division 30 of the Public Resource Code).

 Manufacturer's Notification Letter